 Animal Size or Type

-Obviously, a landlord may refuse to house an emotional support animal if the breed is dangerous or if the breed is illegal in that state.
+A landlord may refuse to house an emotional support animal if the breed is dangerous.
 In addition, landlords may deny animals that are overly large and will not be housed humanely in the unit.
 An example of this would be an emotional support horse living in a 17th story studio apartment.

 Lack of Documentation

 If the tenant cannot provide proof in the form of an emotional support animal letter, then the landlord has every right to deny them housing.
 Unfortunately, some people do try to fake emotional support animal letters so it’s important for tenants to have their letters signed and dated on the official office letterhead of their mental health practitioner.